 Are you getting tired of seeing all of those bot visits in your Google Analytics dashboard?
-Are those metrics throwing off your actual true metrics like bounce rate, conversion rate, and more?
-Websites like buttons-for-websites, SEMALT, best website awards, and many more are just annoying bot visits that help mess up that type of data you care about.
-Yes, you can create a custom report or filter in Google Analytics to not report these visits, but there is an easier way to fix this entire problem.
+Is those metrics throwing off your actual exact metrics like bounce rate, conversion rate, and more?
+Websites like buttons-for-websites, SEMALT, best website awards, and much more are just annoying bot visits that help mess up that type of data you care about.
+Yes, you can create a custom report or filter in Google Analytics to not report these visits, but there is a more natural way to fix this entire problem.
 Here in this blog, you will learn how to block Semalt and many other websites from being counted as visits in Google Analytics.
 This will help clean up your GA account and can be a repeated process for whenever you see new bot visits.

 Semalt Block in Analytics Steps